 I say, "pump the brakes."

 Mark says, "The next wave of work must be undertaken by the wider .NET community, both inside and outside Microsoft."

 No. The next wave of work must be undertaken by the team building the product.
 This product is not even Beta yet.
-They have called the last two releases RC, but they aren’t: the API is still changing quite dramatically.
-For example, the article Announcing .NET Core RC2 and .NET Core SDK Preview 1 lists all sorts of changes and the diff of APIs between RC1 and RC2 (GitHub) is gigantic—the original article states that “[w]e added over a 1000 new APIs in .NET Core RC2”.
+They have called the last two releases RC, but they aren't: the API is still changing quite dramatically.
+For example, the article Announcing .NET Core RC2 and .NET Core SDK Preview 11 lists all sorts of changes and the diff of APIs between RC1 and RC2 is gigantic -- the original article states that "[w]e added over a 1000 new APIs in .NET Core RC2".

 That is a huge API-surface change between release candidates.
 That's why I think these designations are largely incorrect.
 Maybe they just mean, "hey, if y'all can actually work with this puny footprint, then we'll call it a final release.
 If not, we'll just add a bunch more stuff until y'all can compile again."
 Then, yeah, I guess each release is a "candidate".

 But then they should just release 1.0 because this whole "RC" business is confusing.
 What they're really releasing are "alpha" builds.
 The quality is high, maybe even production-quality, but they're still massive changes vis-a-vis previous builds.

 That doesn't sound like "RC" to me.
 As an example, look at the project-file format,

 Mark also noted that there are "no project.json files in the repository" for the OData project that comes from Microsoft.
 That's not too surprising, considering the team behind .NET Core just backed off of the